World-of-Comics/World-of-comics-files/README.md

 Target user: School children forced to transition to online education in this unprecedented situation

-Problem: Kids are finding it hard to adapt to online education
+Problem: Kids are finding it hard to adapt to online education<br />